Hamer Guitars: History

 To appeal to a broader market, Hamer introduced its first production guitar, the Sunburst, 1977.
 Production was reportedly around 10 guitars per week.
 During that time, the company gained more popularity due to the high-profile patronage of Cheap Trick guitarist Rick Nielsen and that group's use of Hamer eight- and 12-string basses.
 In 1978, Frank Untermyer joined the company as part of Hamer's attempt to expand its business worldwide.
 Untermyer served as a partner and international sales manager.

 In 1980, Hamer moved to larger quarters in Arlington Heights, a suburb of Chicago.
+It was at this point that all manufacturing processes were brought in-house, with Dantzig overseeing manufacturing and design.
 The staff had grown to 12 and Hamer Guitars continued to launch new models, such as the "Special", "Cruisebass", "Prototype", "Blitz" and "Phantom".
 Paul Hamer, the company's president, and chief salesperson, left in 1987 to pursue a career in retail.
 Kaman Music was then approached to handle sales, while the remaining owners concentrated on manufacturing.
 Kaman Music agreed to purchase Hamer in late 1988.

 From this era stems the appearance of Hamer models for heavy metal pioneers Judas Priest.
 Glenn Tipton's designed and used two very iconic Hamer guitars: the non-production Hamer GT Custom, introduced in 1986, and the Hamer Phantom GT.
 Especially designed by Tipton, the GT Custom has a unique design, loosely based on a classic asymmetric V design but optimised for balance, sporting either Seymour Duncan and EMG pickups.
 The Phantom GT followed the more traditional design of a superstrat double cutaway guitar, equipped with EMG pickups.
 Both guitars are still used by Tipton on stage as of 2020.

 After five years with Kaman, Dantzig left the company in 1993, moving to California to begin a design and consulting business.

-In 1997 Kaman Music relocated Hamer to a small shop in New Hartford, Connecticut, home of Ovation Guitars.
-Ten employees were relocated to New Hartford along with Dantzig, who was re-hired as technical director.
+In 1997, Kaman Music relocated Hamer to a smaller shop in New Hartford, Connecticut, home of Ovation Guitars.
+Ten of the 42 employees were relocated to New Hartford along with Dantzig, who served as technical director.
 Untermyer had the dual role of general manager of both Hamer and Ovation.
 Hamer then began concentrating on a core of high-quality designs targeted at the high-end and collector market.
 Brand Manager Frank Rindone assumed all marketing, advertising and sales responsibilities.

 Along with its parent company Kaman Music, Hamer was acquired by guitar giant Fender Musical Instruments on December 31, 2007.

 Hamer lives in Chicago, where he operates a retail framing business.
 Dantzig left Fender in 2010 to build instruments under the Jol Dantzig Guitar Design name.
 Untermyer left the company in 2012 and now oversees the global supply chain of guitar manufacturer C. F. Martin & Company.

 In December 2012, Fender announced that Hamer would no longer produce guitars and the company would cease to operate.

-As of January 25, 2017 KMC Music announced at NAMM 2017 the re-introduction of imported Hamer Guitars with 5 models.
+As of January 25, 2017, KMC Music announced at NAMM 2017 the re-introduction of imported Hamer Guitars with five models.